RiteshZoad/py2048/README.md

 # *Game 2048*

-This game allows the user to play with any required size, default being 5.
+This game allows the user to play with any required size, starting from one, default being 5.
-The win value could also we set by us, provided it is some power of 2, starting form two.
+The win value could also we set by the user, provided it is some power of 2, starting form two.
 The default win value is set to 2048.
 After ever move it swapns a tile value 2 on any empty space on the board.